Rounding it up

 Every single credit card or debit card issuer charges some form of interchange fee.
 KOHO is no exception.

 The difference with KOHO is that we’re able to make enough money off of these standard interchange fees so that we don’t have to put any of our costs on you.
-We’re able to do this because we offer a simple service that makes banking easy and painless for everyone involved.
+We’re able to do this because we offer a simple service that makes managing your finances easy and painless for everyone involved.

 The KOHO difference

-At this point, you know that KOHO isn’t like a traditional bank.
+At this point, you know that KOHO is proudly not a bank.
 KOHO doesn’t charge you hidden fees for having a low balance — or for simply holding an account — because we believe you work hard for your money and we’re not here to cheat you out of it.